matsuzaki215/sqlint/README.md

 $ python setup.py install
 ```

- - if you use pyenv,
+if you use pyenv, you might rehash env.

 ```bash
 $ pyenv rehash